yasarlabib/BasicTicTacToe/README.md

 4. Follow the on-screen instructions to make your moves using coordinates (e.g., "A1" for the top-left cell).

 ## Note:
 This implementation is intentionally designed without OOP concepts to serve as a learning tool for those new to Java or programming in general.
-For a more sophisticated version with OOP principles, consider checking out our [OOP-based Tic-Tac-Toe project](link_to_oop_version).

 ## Contributing:
 We welcome contributions!
 If you have any ideas for improvement or spot any bugs, feel free to open an issue or submit a pull request.